kindnesskay/frontendMentor-notificationPage-challenge/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+#Features
+- Mark all as read
+- Notification couner
+- woking time stamp in minutes
+- click notification to mark as read
+- Notifications can be added dynamically with javascript